 The primary explosion will shake other dust that has accumulated.
 When this dust becomes airborne, it also ignites.
 This secondary dust explosion is often more destructive than the primary one.

 The basic requirements for a dust explosion to occur is that combustible dusts are suspended in air and are ignited.
 In practice, for a dust explosion to occur, a number of conditions must be met including:

 There are many variables that must be considered - the particle size of the dust, the method of dispersion, ventilation system characteristics, air currents, ignition sources, confinement of the dust cloud, physical barriers, and so on.
 As a result, the often quoted "rule of thumb" about dust accumulation (such as being able to write in the dust, or the dust being the thickness of a paperclip, dime or quarter, or the amount of visibility through a dust cloud) is not always reliable.

 Best practice is to keep the workplace as dust free as possible.

 Conduct a risk assessment and look specifically for dust explosion possibilities.
 Below are some questions that may help.

 Note: It is very important to research the materials and products used in your workplace.
-Combustible dust hazards are not always stated on a Material Safety Data Sheet/Safety Data Sheet (MSDS/SDS) so additional research may be necessary.
+Stating the possibility of a combustible dust hazard is a new requirement on the Safety Data Sheet (SDS).
+Older Material Safety Data Sheets (MSDSs) may not provide the same information so additional research may be necessary.